L’un fece il mundo e l’altro l’ha distrutto.(Unattributed quote in Meditaciones del Quijote (1914), by José Ortega y Gasset)

 Regression analysis of operating profits

 Using the reduced-form regression equation (3), we can obtain both the profit markup for cases when the “tested party” has controlled net sales and uncontrolled COGS or XSGA (such as outbound manufacturers and service providers); and we can estimate the profit margin when the tested party has uncontrolled net sales (such as inbound wholesale or retail entities) and controlled COGS or XSGA.

-In either case, we can estimate the regression equation (3) and apply the appropriate profit indicator, either profit markup or profit margin, to determine a range of operating profit indicators to bound the controlled tested party.
+In either case, we can estimate the regression equation (3) and apply the appropriate profit indicator, either the profit markup or profit margin, and determine a reliable range of operating profit indicators used to benchmark the controlled tested party.

 Walmart (SIC Code 5331) is engaged in global retail, wholesale and eCommerce, and conducts business in the U.S., Africa, Argentina, Canada, Central America, Chile, China, India, Japan, Mexico, and the U.K.